OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

     }
 ```

+**Note:** This function is only available when the Calendar is mapped and located on a form.
+Starting on platform version 3.5.260, this function should be modeled as a Calendar **On Form Open** Behaviour.
+If the Behaviour is modeled and the function exists on a Javascript expression, the modeled Behaviour will not be executed.

+### How to execute an action when the calendar modal form is closed?

+To execute an action when the form is closed, the **On Form Close** Behaviour should be implemented.

+**Note:** This function is only available when the Calendar is mapped and located on a form.

+### How to execute an action when a calendar entry is clicked?

+To execute an action when a calendar entry is clicked (e.g. redirect, open in a modal), the **On Event Click** Behaviour should be implemented.

-_Note: This function is only available when the Calendar is mapped and located on a form._
+**Note:** This function is only available when the Calendar is mapped and located on a dashboard.

 ### **Web Components**